pyunc/project-practical-mlops-3-classifier/README.md

 ## Objetives

-This mini project aims to build a machine learning API using Flask.
+This mini classifier project aims to build a machine learning API using Flask and Docker.

 inspired by this amazing github: